-In December 2017 the College adopted a strategic plan for the period 2017-2021.
+In December 2017 the College extended the adopted strategic plan for the period 2017-2021 to 2022.
 This plan is updated each year by the development of an annual operating plan.
 The strategic plan includes a commentary of the environment in which the College operates and the under-pinning Strategic Aims that drive the annual plans of the college.
 The College management team and Governing Body monitor the performance of the College against these plans.